 The TSC will function by consensus as defined in the WRAP Charter.

 Vacancies among TSC seats may be filled by the Board at any time.
-All TSC members and Chairs will be appointed for two-year terms, with the first such terms expiring at the conclusion of the Fall 2017 WRAP membership meeting.
-To assure appropriate time and effort commitment, the Board will nominate individual TSC members and the WRAP member agency representative from the nominee’s agency will accept the nomination.
+All TSC members and Chairs will be appointed for two-year terms.
+To assure appropriate time and effort commitment, the TSC will nominate individual TSC members, the WRAP member agency representative from the nominee’s agency will accept the nomination, and nominations will be submitted to the Board for approval.

 The TSC Co-Chairs may include participation from other WRAP member agencies.
 The TSC Co-Chairs will consult with the Board for participation from non-member agencies, industry, and environmental stakeholders.
 These participants beyond the core TSC Members will be considered Advisors.
-The TSC will discuss with the Board, the involvement of non-members, in the context of the annual Workplan update, including seeking the agreement of the Board for specific, named individuals from non-WRAP member agencies.
+The TSC will discuss with the Board, the involvement of non-members, in the context of WRAP workplan scopes, including seeking the agreement of the Board for specific, named individuals from non-WRAP member agencies.

-Duties and WRAP Staff Support
+Duties and WRAP/WESTAR Staff Support

 The TSC will have at least bi-monthly conference calls to manage TSC activities and provide oversight to WRAP work groups and projects.
-The TSC will oversee the preparation of an annual workplan and budget for Board approval, covering technical projects and Work Groups.
-The TSC may have meetings immediately preceding or following the Spring and Fall WRAP membership meetings, and/or other meetings as needed, to plan next steps, address comments and concerns, and review Workplans and activities.
-The TSC Co-Chairs will plan and direct the calls and meetings, and with assistance from WRAP staff, take the lead in communications and other necessary Board interaction.
+The TSC will oversee the preparation of workplan scopes and budgets for Board approval, covering technical projects and Work Groups.
+The TSC may have meetings immediately preceding or following the Spring and Fall WRAP/WESTAR Business Meetings, and/or other meetings as needed, to plan next steps, address comments and concerns, and review workplans and activities.
+The TSC Co-Chairs will plan and direct the calls and meetings, and with assistance from WRAP/WESTAR staff, take the lead in communications and other necessary Board interaction.

-WRAP staff will provide support for TSC calls and meetings.
-WRAP staff will assist with arranging and documenting TSC calls and meetings, prepare TSC Workplans and budgets for review and action, assist with status reports on the Work Groups’ activities, and provide status reports on the deliverables, budgets, and timelines for the WRAP’s technical projects.
+WRAP/WESTAR staff will provide support for TSC calls and meetings.
+WRAP/WESTAR staff will assist with arranging and documenting TSC calls and meetings, prepare documents for review and action, assist with status reports on the Work Groups’ activities, track participation, and provide status reports on the deliverables, budgets, and timelines for the WRAP’s technical projects.

-Day-to-day management of WRAP technical projects will primarily be conducted by WRAP staff.
-The TSC will provide oversight and coordination for the work groups, committees, and projects or tasks listed below by reviewing and directing the effort of WRAP Work Groups and staff to manage these projects, via routine status reports, the annual workplan and budget, and periodic interaction with the contractors operating these systems.
+Day-to-day management of WRAP technical projects will primarily be conducted by WRAP/WESTAR staff.
+The TSC will provide oversight and coordination for the work groups, committees, and projects or tasks by reviewing and directing the effort of WRAP Work Groups and staff to manage these projects, via routine status reports, workplan scopes and budgets, and periodic interaction with the contractors operating these systems.

 TSC Oversight of WRAP Technical Projects

-The TSC will coordinate among and provide oversight for the activities conducted under following grants, cooperative agreements, and other Board-authorized WRAP projects.
-The tasks comprising the projects are documented in the annual workplan, and posted on the WRAP website.
+The TSC will coordinate among and provide oversight for the activities conducted under grants, cooperative agreements, and other Board-authorized WRAP projects.
+The tasks comprising the Board-authorized WRAP projects are documented in Board-approved workplan scopes and project descriptions, and are posted on the WRAP website.

-The WRAP Regional Technical Support portion of the WESTAR-EPA grant;

-The WESTAR/WRAP-BLM Cooperative Agreement;

-The WESTAR/WRAP-NPS Cooperative Agreement;

-Development and ongoing implementation of WRAP regional analysis capabilities; and

-Any modified or new tasks, projects, and/or initiatives recommended by the Board for implementation via acceptance by WESTAR through new or modified Cooperative Agreements, Grants, Funding Opportunities, or other mechanisms.
+Administrative mechanisms to implement TSC workplan scopes include the WRAP Regional Technical Support portion of the WESTAR-EPA grant and other Cooperative Agreements and funding mechanisms.
+Additional TSC workplan scopes would need to be through modified or new tasks, projects, and/or initiatives recommended by the Board for implementation via acceptance by WESTAR through new or modified Cooperative Agreements, Grants, Funding Opportunities, or other mechanisms.

 TSC Oversight of WRAP Work Groups

 The TSC will provide oversight for the following WRAP Work Groups.
-The activities of the projects and work groups will be documented for review by the Board.
-Additional or modified Work Groups may be authorized by the Board and those changes made in the appropriate Work Group workplan document and via the annual workplan.
+The activities of projects and work groups will be documented for review by the Board.
+Additional or modified Work Groups may be authorized by the Board and those changes made in the appropriate Work Group workplan scope documentation.

 Regional Haze Planning Work Group (RHPWG)